quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/periodic_grid.md

 1. Find the chemical potential for the requested filling on the current grid, or use the supplied fixed chemical potential.
-2. Integrate charge and requested density entries.
+2. Integrate charge, requested density entries, band energy, and entropy.
 3. Compare with the previous grid at the **same chemical potential**.
-4. When both changes meet their targets, validate with a deterministic shifted grid at the same resolution and chemical potential.
+4. When all changes meet their targets, validate with a deterministic shifted grid at the same resolution and chemical potential.
 5. Accept only if validation passes; otherwise double every axis and repeat.

 Validation offsets are deterministic and distinct by axis: `sqrt(p) % 1` for successive primes `p = 2, 3, 5, ...`.
 Shifted validation is mandatory:
 nested meshes alone can agree through aliasing.
+Band energy and entropy use the density-integration target.
+Their error estimates are available as `statistics.band_energy_error` and `statistics.entropy_error`.
 The estimates remain empirical.
 Exhausting `max_points` or `max_refinements` raises an actionable convergence error rather than returning an unconverged result.
 Zero-temperature periodic sampling requires an explicit `nk`.